A 3 day notice to perform covenant or quit in California is the topic of this blog post.

 A landlord in California who alleges that a tenant is violating a material lease term can begin the eviction process by serving the tenant with an alternate form of 3 day notice known as a 3 day notice to perform covenant or quit.

-Any California tenant served with a 3 day notice to perform covenant or quit should carefully review the notice to determine if the notice meets the requirements discussed in this blog post.
+Any tenant served with a 3 day notice to perform covenant or quit in California should carefully review the notice to determine if the notice meets the requirements discussed in this blog post.

 And a trivial breach of a condition or covenant will not support a termination, the tenant may raise substantial performance as an equitable defense to a UD action.
 See Hignell v Gebala (1949) 90 Cal App.
 2d 61, 65–66.